Cretezy/godot-object-serializer/README.md

 The field containing the type in serialized object values.
 Not recommended to change.
 This should be set to something unlikely to clash with keys in objects/dictionaries.
 Can be changed but must be done before any serialization/deserizalization.

+#### `ObjectSerializer.args_field: String` (default: `._`)

+The field containing the constructor arguments in serialized object values.
+Not recommended to change.
+This should be set to something unlikely to clash with keys in objects.
+Can be changed but must be done before any serialization/deserizalization.

 #### `ObjectSerializer.object_type_prefix: String` (default: `Object_`)